 Apply for CRTI in Asia-Pacific

-The new ASH CRTI in Asia-Pacific is a highly interactive, one-day workshop composed of didactic sessions, small group breakouts, one-on-one mentoring and opportunities for peer-to-peer mentoring.
+The new ASH CRTI in Asia-Pacific is a highly interactive, two-day workshop composed of didactic sessions, small group breakouts, one-on-one mentoring and opportunities for peer-to-peer mentoring.
 The didactic session will focus on observational trial design and helping participants to design and execute an observational study in their context.
 The subject of the workshop will change each year and will be dictated by preferences expressed by CRTI in Asia-Pacific graduates.

 At the time of application, the applicant must:

 - Be a clinician (medical doctor, nurse, psychologist, etc.) with a clinical practice in benign or malignant hematology.

 - A clinical practice exclusively in solid tumors is not appropriate.